 Eblen Charities and its partners offer help to the poor, jobless, and low income.
 They are a leading charity for western North Carolina.
 Some of the leading resources are noted below.

 Biltmore United Methodist Church - Programs can assist families and individuals in need.
-As funding allows, the charity may offer financial assistance once a month on the 4th Tuesday of a month.
+As funding allows, the charity may offer emergency financial assistance once a month on the 4th Tuesday of a month.
 Families and people from the community need to call the week before assistance to make an appointment for help.
 If money is available, they can assist a family once every 4 months up to a year and up to $75 can be provided.
 Asheville, NC.
-(828) 274-2379
+Call (828) 274-2379

 County Social Services administers most of the state on North Carolina and federal government programs.
 The public aid tends to be for very low income families or the underemployed, but the number of options is extensive and Buncombe County families can apply for the following.

-Housing assistance, rent, and shelter - Renters in Buncombe County who anticipate falling behind on their rent, individuals who need shelter or transitional housing, or if you need other housing assistance, find a listing of regional Asheville rent assistance programs.
+Housing assistance, rent, and homeless shelter - Renters in Buncombe County who anticipate falling behind on their rent, individuals who need shelter or transitional housing, or if you need other housing assistance, find a listing of regional Asheville rent assistance programs.

-Thanksgiving and Christmas programs are administered by several charities in the greater Asheville area.
+Thanksgiving and free Christmas programs are administered by several charities in the greater Asheville area.
 They offer low income families, children, and seniors with some or all of the following.